-- 8.1 Where the liquidator realises assets on behalf of a secured creditor, he will usually agree the basis of his remuneration for dealing with charged assets with the secured creditor concerned. - 8.2 Where two (or more) joint liquidators are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
+- 8.2 Where two (or more) joint liquidators are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
 Any dispute between them may be referred to the court, the committee or a meeting of creditors. - 8.3 There may also be occasions when creditors will agree to make funds available themselves to pay for the liquidator to carry out tasks which cannot be paid for out of the assets, either because they are deficient or because it is uncertain whether the work undertaken will result in any benefit to creditors.
 Arrangements of this kind are sometimes made to fund litigation or investigations into the affairs of the insolvent company.
 Any arrangements of this nature will be a matter for agreement between the liquidator and the creditors concerned and will not be subject to the statutory rules relating to remuneration.